Understanding Arthritis and the Benefits of Physical Activity

 Strengthening Exercises: strengthen muscles that support joints affected by arthritis.
 These exercises, for instance, can be performed with weights or with exercise bands.
 These are inexpensive and can add resistance, increasing the effectiveness of the exercise.

-Aerobic Activities: get your heart pumping and can keep your lungs and circulatory system in shape.
+Aerobic Activities: get your heart pumping and keep your lungs and circulatory system in shape.
 Examples are brisk walking or low-impact aerobics.

 Range-of-motion activities: keep your muscles flexible and your joints limber.